hotmit/mysql-sp-audit/README.md

 ## Stored Procedures
 * zsp_generate_audit( @audit_schema_name, @audit_table_name )
+      * Generate the audit script for one table
 * zsp_generate_batch_audit ( @audit_schema_name, @audit_tables )
-      * Put comma separated list of tables name
+      * Put the comma separated list of table names to generate a batch of audit scripts
 * zsp_generate_remove_audit( @audit_schema_name, @audit_table_name )
+      *  Generate the script to remove the triggers and views
 ---
 ## Conflict
 * If you already have a trigger on your table, this is how you resolve it:
 	 * Copy the code for your trigger, then remove it
 	 * Run zsp_generate_audit()
-	 * Edit the trigger and add the code you copied
+	 * Edit the trigger and add the code you copied to the appropriate trigger
-	 * It is a bit hacky but less work for me :)

 ## Table Schema
 All names are prefixed with "z" to stay out of the way of your important stuff